ace12358/WordSegmentation/README.md

 ## config
 As you can see, the script refers config file.
-Thus, you change your settings and try to check your situation.
+Thus, you can change your settings and try to check your situation.

 #### config
 The explanation of each parameter is follows: